AGLDWG/reg-role/html/register-owner.md

 ## {{ page.title }}

-Organization that establishes a _register_.
+Organization that establishes a _Register_.